containers/podman/docs/podman.1.md

 Images are pulled under `XDG_DATA_HOME` when specified, otherwise in the home directory of the user under `.local/share/containers/storage`.

 Currently the slirp4netns package is required to be installed to create a network device, otherwise rootless containers need to run in the network namespace of the host.

+### **NOTE:** Unsupported file systems in rootless mode

+The Overlay file system (OverlayFS) is not supported in rootless mode.
+The fuse-overlayfs package is a tool that provides the functionality of OverlayFS in user namespace that allows mounting file systems in rootless environments.
+It is recommended to install the fuse-overlayfs package and to enable it by adding `mount_program = "/usr/bin/fuse-overlayfs"` under `[storage.options]` in the `~/.config/containers/storage.conf` file.

+The Network File System (NFS) and other distributed file systems (for example: Lustre, Spectrum Scale, the General Parallel File System (GPFS)) are not supported when running in rootless mode as these file systems do not understand user namespace.
+However, rootless Podman can make use of an NFS Homedir by modifying the `~/.config/containers/storage.conf` to have the `graphroot` option point to a directory stored on local (Non NFS) storage.

+For more information, please refer to the [Podman Troubleshooting Page](https://github.com/containers/libpod/blob/master/troubleshooting.md).

 ## SEE ALSO
 `containers-mounts.conf(5)`, `containers-registries.conf(5)`, `containers-storage.conf(5)`, `buildah(1)`, `libpod.conf(5)`, `oci-hooks(5)`, `policy.json(5)`, `subuid(5)`, `subgid(5)`, `slirp4netns(1)`